daxtens/pw-pared/README.md

 `PW_FETCH_DAYS` - when `subjects.json` doesn't exist, how many days of patches should we download to prime the database?
 Default is `180` which may be too big for noisy projects.

+`PARED_DATASTORE` - name to use instead of `subjects.json`, default is `subjects.json`.
+Handy for when you're managing multiple projects.